-The Department of Children, Youth, and Families is governed by federal and state laws that are put into practice by our policies and procedures.
-There are other things like funding requirements, program eligibility and goals, and contracts that impact our work.
+DCYF is governed by federal and state laws that are put into practice by our policies and procedures.
+Other things that impact our work include funding requirements, program eligibility and goals, and contracts.

-If you review the laws and rules linked on this page and think, “I want to change that,” we encourage you to contact your legislators and community organizations to find other people with ideas similar to yours.
-Visit the Stay Connected page to learn about different settings where you can advocate for change!
+If you read the laws and rules linked on this page and think, “I want to change that,” we encourage you to contact your legislators and community organizations to find other people with ideas like yours.
+Visit the get involved webpage to learn about different ways you can advocate for change!

 Laws